 User adoption rates drive ROI success

 A platform delivers value only if teams actively use it.
 Adoption determines whether an investment generates measurable returns or becomes shelfware.
-The speed and depth of team engagement directly influence the benefits an organization extracts from any work management platform.
+Keep in mind that the speed and depth of team engagement directly influence the benefits an organization extracts from any work management platform.

 Platform learning curves compared